lucasrla/papicu/README.md

 # License

 Papicu itself is distributed under the terms of the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
-Plugins and third party code have their own licenses.
+Plugins and third-party code have their own licenses.
 Check them out.

 # Credits and Acknowledgments